How PARTs assemble into wholes: Learning the relative composition of images: Results

 In Table \ref{tab:coco_detection}, we compare PART with MAE~\cite{mae}, MP3~\cite{mp3} and DropPos~\cite{droppos} grid-based pretraining methods in the downstream object detection performance.
 The results demonstrate that PART's off-grid sampling with overlapping patches and relative patch position prediction improve detection accuracy, particularly for fine-grained local tasks where precise spatial understanding is critical, outperforming methods like MAE, MP3, and DropPos, which rely on fixed grid-based sampling.
 Notably, while MAE and DropPos use positional embeddings, MP3 and PART do not.
 PART achieves performance comparable to DropPos, despite DropPos employing additional losses (attentive reconstruction and position smoothing).
 Without these auxiliary losses, DropPos's detection performance drops by roughly 2\% (Tables 3 \& 4 in \cite{droppos}), highlighting the strength of PART's objective.

-\paragraph{\textbf{Time-series prediction}} PART can naturally be applied to 1D data.
+\paragraph{\textbf{Time-series prediction}} PART can also be applied to 1D data.
 Here we take 1D time series prediction as an example.
-For 1D data, PART predicts relative time shifts ($\Delta x$) between randomly-sampled, unequally-spaced windows (the 1D equivalent of off-grid patches) from longer sequences.
+For 1D data, PART predicts relative time shifts ($\Delta t$) between randomly-sampled, unequally-spaced windows (the 1D equivalent of off-grid patches) from longer sequences.
 We validate this approach by pretraining a 1D ViT on biosignals from the PhysioNet 2018 "You Snooze You Win" Challenge Dataset \cite{physionet2018}.
 As shown in Table \ref{tab:SOTA:physionet:all}, our method achieves at least a 2\% improvement in sleep staging classification performance compared to both supervised and self-supervised baselines.
 This task particularly benefits from PART's capabilities, as accurate sleep staging requires both precise local representations and global understanding of each stage's position within the complete sequence.
-Additionally, PART demonstrates superior data efficiency by effectively learning the structure of 1D EEG signals, although limited training data is available.
+Additionally, as shown in the Appendix \ref{sec:efficiency}, PART demonstrates superior sample efficiency by effectively learning the structure of 1D EEG signals, although limited training data is available.